International Media Program

 Strategies in Fashion Communication

-* The Faculty reserves the right to assign the host university abroad, taking into account the preferences of each student and their academic record.
+* The School reserves the right to assign students to a host university abroad, taking into account the student's preferences and academic record.

 Do you want to study Communication with us?
 We will answer all of your questions